Skip to main content

 By late 2022/early 2023, constrution would commence on the most extensive facility upgrade and renovation to date.

-With an anticpated reopening in mid-2024, the newly named Center for Creativity [CC] will be positioned to become a cultural and community hub for another 120 years.
+Reopening under a new name, the renovated Center for Creativity [CC] is positioned to become a cultural and community hub for another 120 years.
 The space is being returned to its sandstone roots, bringing the architectural character of the building front and center.
 In combination with structural upgrades, mechanical improvements, and modern technologies in sustainability & accessibility, the CC will be well poised to become a distinctive space for artists, performances, meetings, workshops, classes, and special events well into the future.

 Picture of Heritage Courtyard and Cabins